marduk191/Comfy_GUI_marduk191/README.md

 # ComfyUI GUI

-A full-featured, user-friendly GUI for ComfyUI with a customizable interface and powerful workflow editor.
+A framework that can be used to create a full-featured, user-friendly GUI for ComfyUI.

 ## Features